 Are hearing aids covered by my insurance?

+We accept most insurances.
 We call and verify any insurance benefits you may have prior to your consultation so that our audiologists can discuss your options with you.
-We are in-network with most insurance plans.

 I bought my hearing aids somewhere else.
 Can I schedule with one of your audiologists to check them?